The Vermont Statutes Online

 (f) Attempting to elude a law enforcement officer.
 An operator of any vessel shall bring his or her vessel to a stop and not attempt to elude a law enforcement officer when signaled to do so by the officer wearing insignia identifying him or her as such or operating a law enforcement vessel sounding a siren and displaying a flashing blue or blue and white signal lamp.
 The officer may board the vessel.

-(h) A law enforcement officer may stop and board any motorized vessel afloat on public waters of the State at any time to:
+(h) Power of law enforcement officers; authority to stop and board.
+A law enforcement officer may stop and board any motorized vessel afloat on public waters of the State at any time to:

 (1) inspect its documents;